GE 8151 Problem Solving and Python Programming Syllabus and Lesson Plan(PSP)

 ·To define Python functions and call them.

-·To use Python data structures –- lists, tuples, dictionaries.
+·To use Python data structures –- lists, tuples,

 ·To do input/output with files in Python